 Chief Operations Officer

 Lynn Hatton Hodson's entire professional career has revolved around helping both students and institutions to accelerate their respective achievements.
 For 15 years, Lynn led The Princeton Review of Southern California whose operation was widely regarded as the most successful in the country.
 Soon thereafter, she founded Adelante Educational Services, a company solely focused on increasing student support in underserved communities.
 Lynn’s gift is to develop sensible, effective and mutually beneficial partnerships with the end goal of helping students be successful whether they attend a four year university or go directly into their career.
 Her role in InnovateED is to facilitate community school reform, oversee student based programs and provide all business support.
-Lynn has served on several state and county educational committees and sits on the Board of Trustees in her district.
-Lynn is very active in her community and volunteers in animal rescue and mentors foster youth.
-Lynn is married to a retired Lt Col and current CBO and has two children.
+Lynn has served on several state and county educational committees as well as a two term Trustee at one of California’s largest school districts.
+Lynn is also very active in her community and volunteers with animal rescue, foster youth groups and for a recovery resource group.
+She is married to a retired USMC Lt Col who is now an Ass’t Superintendent and has two children in California’s great university system.

 Chief Learning Officer